 - Mixed segregated: For MRFs which segregate PET and HDPE plastic types, this category refers to the remaining plastic types, in aggregate.

 - Mixed combined: This category applies to MRFs which do not segregate plastic types, and refers to all plastic types, aggregated.

 If MRFs have chosen to use the ‘weight’ method for claiming a refund on eligible containers, they will need to weigh the nominated material type, and use the Eligible Container Factor to calculate how many containers they have sent offsite for reuse or recycle, based on this weight.

 The eligible container factors for 2018 and 2019 of the NSW Container Deposit Scheme were developed in accordance with the MRF Protocol Sampling Strategy.
 Previously the eligible container factors were approved by the CDS Ministerial Advisory Committee (MAC).
-However, as of quarter 2 2019 the eligible container factors are approved by the State Representative.
+However, as of quarter 4 2019 the eligible container factors are approved by the State Representative.
 Approval dates are stated in the table under each quarter.
 Quarters are calculated by financial year.

 The eligible container factor for glass is to be used for calculating refunds under the The Bottle Crushing Service Operator Processing Refund Protocol (PDF 521KB).